T. Y. McGill: Seattle Seahawks

 McGill was signed as a free agent by the Seattle Seahawks on May 15, 2015, after attending their mini-camp on a try out basis.
-He was signed to the 90-man roster, and impressed early on, with head coach Pete Carroll claiming "All the way through all of our workouts, he’s been impressive.", and he was projected to make the final 53-man roster.
-McGill was waived by the Seahawks on September 5, 2015.
+He was signed to the 90-man roster, and impressed early on, with head coach Pete Carroll saying, "All the way through all of our workouts, he’s been impressive."
+McGill was waived by the Seahawks on September 5.

 Indianapolis Colts

 McGill was claimed from waivers by the Indianapolis Colts on September 6, 2015.

 On September 2, 2017, McGill was waived during the final cuts.

 Cleveland Browns

 On September 3, 2017, McGill was claimed off waivers by the Cleveland Browns.
-He was waived by the Browns on December 13, 2017, and re-signed to the practice squad.
+He was waived by the Browns on December 13, and re-signed to the practice squad.

 Kansas City Chiefs

 On January 15, 2018, McGill signed a reserve/future contract with the Kansas City Chiefs.
-He was waived on September 1, 2018.
+He was waived by the Chiefs on September 1.